Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Results and discussion

 The estimated results with cyclical-learning-rate schedule are summarized in figure~\ref{fig:daymet_cyclic}.
 For the case with four sensors, the result with cyclical learning rate outperforms that with constant one, with an $L_2$ norm approximately 20\% lower.
 Although the estimation error is still larger than the pre-training solution, the use of cyclical learning rate can be one of the candidates to mitigate the issue of unstable training procedure and improve the applicability of SWAG-based UQ on highly-sensitive problem settings.

 However, it should be noted that the use of cyclical-learning-rate decaying does not show such a significant improvement for the case with eight sensors.
 This is likely because of the distribution of weights, as presented in figure~\ref{fig:loss_surface_cyclical}.
 The distribution of weights for the case with four sensors concentrates around the region with smaller validation loss at the end of the training, which leads to a better determination of a centered solution.
-On the other hand, an unsmooth multimodal surface can be observed for the case with eight sensors.
-Since the SGD with cyclical learning rate explores various optimal valleys of the multimodal loss surface, the centered solution of collected weights cannot find a better position and causes the inaccurate approximation of the weight distribution.
+On the other hand, a rough surface with sharp gradients that does not suit a convex approximation can be observed for the case with eight sensors.

+{We present a simplified schematic about the differences between the `smooth' and `rough' surfaces in figure~\ref{fig:loss_surface_schem}.
+Over the smooth convex-shaped error surface (e.g., cylinder wake case and cyclical-learning-rate decaying for the DayMET dataset with four sensor measurements), the Gaussian approximation can be accurately performed from its error transition, as represented in a blue line.
+However, with the rough surface with sharp gradients that does not suit a convex approximation, represented as a pink line, the centered solution of the weight may not fit around the optimal solution but rather results in an inappropriate high-error position.
+Since the SGD with cyclical learning rate explores various optimal valleys of the multimodal loss surface, the centered solution of collected weights cannot find a better position and causes the inaccurate approximation of the weight distribution.}

 Furthermore, the choice of parameters for cyclical learning rate significantly influences the result of SWAG.
 In addition to the baseline setup (SWAG with cyclical decay in figure~\ref{fig:daymet_cyclic}), three cases are used to examine the robustness of the algorithm, as summarized in table~\ref{tab:cyclic_param}.
 For these cases, three parameters of cyclical learning rate are considered: (i) a maximum learning rate $\eta_{\rm max}$, (ii) a minimum learning rate $\eta_{\rm min}$, and (iii) a cycle length $c$.
 Although an improvement in the estimation error can be observed for all cases compared to the result with constant learning rate, the results are significantly influenced by the parameter settings with their largest difference in the $L_2$ error norms of approximately 15\%.
 The best case for each input configuration is also different to each other.
 Thus, although a customization of an optimization method, e.g., cyclical-learning-rate scheduling, can be one of the candidates to mitigate the issue, care should be taken depending on problem settings and parameter choices for optimization methods.